e-gov/GovSSO-Session/README.md

 ## Running GovSSO Session Service Locally and Dependencies in Docker Compose

 1. Add `127.0.0.1 tara.localhost` line to `hosts` file.
-This is needed only for requests originating from GOVSSO-Session when it's running locally (not in Docker Compose).
+This is needed only for requests originating from GOVSSO-Session when it's running locally (not in Docker Compose) or during tests.
 It's not needed for web browsers as popular browsers already have built-in support for resolving `*.localhost` subdomains.
    **NB!
 Also add given lines to docker-compose.yml gateway configuration with your local ip address.**
    ```shell
    extra_hosts: